vah-most/page-analyzer/README.md

 # 🚧 Project Status: In Development 🚧

-**Note:** This project is currently under active development.
+**Note:** This project is currently in initial state and under active development.
 Many required modules and applications are not yet complete or available.
-Features, APIs, and documentation are subject to change.

 # A11y-Analyzer